Pajares Base Tunnel

 Work commenced on the Pajares Base Tunnel following its authorisation in 2003.
 During the construction process, multiple setbacks were incurred on the part of the geological conditions present, particularly the copious ingress of water into the tunnels.
 Despite multiple years of remedial work and the deployment of unique engineering solutions, the infiltration issue has proved to be difficult to address, and questions have arisen as to if its electrification is even practical.
 As a result, the fitting-out of the tunnel has been delayed by several years.
 Early on, the through route was expected to be open in 2010.
-As of August 2022, the tunnels are expected to be open to passenger traffic by 2023.
+Finally, the tunnels were opened to passenger traffic 30 November 2023.